Caitlin was the wife of poet Dylan Thomas. At the start of the 1970s, twenty years after he died, she started going to Alcoholics Anonymous.

 From the sands, you will see a new world, with the help of headphones and…a spying glass.

-Supported by Arts Council of Wales National Lottery funding, Creu Cymru, Theatr Ardudwy and Gregynog Festival.
+Supported by Arts Council of Wales National Lottery Funding, Creu Cymru, Ty Cerdd, Snowdonia Partnership Fund, Theatr Ardudwy and Gregynog Festival.

 Image by Laura Drane